phytec/doc-bsp-yocto/source/security/kirkstone-sec.rst

 Activate Secure Boot for NXP SoC
 --------------------------------

-For NXP SoCs you can burn the fuses with u-boot or with the tool crucible in the kernel userspace.
+For NXP SoCs you can burn the fuses with U-Boot or with the tool crucible in the kernel userspace.
 The necessary SRK fuses contain the hash value of the SRK public keys.
 They are never used on open devices!
 In closed devices, they are used to validate the public key contained in signed firmware images.